-Pressure and fullness in your upper abdomen is clearly uncomfortable.
-But figuring out why the top of your stomach feels bloated isn't always as straightforward.
+Pressure and fullness in your stomach is clearly uncomfortable.
+But figuring out why you have upper abdominal bloating isn't always as straightforward.

 Bloating is a feeling of fullness in the abdomen.
 It can be accompanied by discomfort or distension — where your stomach is visibly swollen and your pants feel too tight.